buildingSMART-Finland/InfraModel/markdown/pipenetworks.md

 {{figure Pipenetworks_general}}

 The pipe network is, depending on the situation, usually described in its entirety.
 LandXML schema exposes some limitations on how a network can be delimited.
 E.g. describing the inverts of a delimiting storm drain requires additional pipes and corresponding terminal structures to be in the model.
-The process of delimiting the network is described in further detail in {{refsec Structures}} and {{refsec Pipes}}.
+The process of delimiting the network is described in further detail in {{refsec structures}} and {{refsec pipes}}.

-## Pipe networks {#sec:mvd-pipenetworks}
+## Pipe networks

 A file may contain multiple *utility network groups* **\<PipeNetworks>**.
 It is mandatory to give a **name** and optional to give a *description* **desc** and **state**.